Fire Drills and Containment Responses

 Further Reading

 Workers' compensation cost containment begins with loss control and safety fundamentals.
-The frequency of accidents - how many per hours worked/payroll/days - is a much better safety indicator than the severity - extent of injury - of the injury. ...
+The frequency of accidents — how many occur per hours worked, payroll, or days — is a much better safety indicator than the severity of any single injury.
+The...

 Safety in the workplace starts with preparation.
-Your employees need to know what to do if a fire, chemical spill, natural disaster, civil disturbance or other emergency occurs.
-Federal guidelines from the Occupational Safety and Health Administratio...
+Employees need to know what to do if a fire, chemical spill, natural disaster, civil disturbance or other emergency occurs.
+Federal guidelines from the Occupational Safety and Health Administration (...